 Haut Medoc versus the Medoc: One important fact to keep in mind is, the Haut Medoc appellation is not the same as the Medoc, which includes not only the Haut Medoc appellation, but all the other important communes in the Left Bank as well, Pauillac , Margaux , St. Estephe and St. Julien .

 Bas Medoc is a term that is seldom used these days.
-It ceased to exist at some point in the 1940’s, when the chateaux petitioned for change saying the term Bas Medoc placed them as a commercial disadvantage.
-Prior to being known as Bas Medoc, the area was called little Hollad, due to the fact that area was one of the most heavily dredged and drained Bordeaux swamp lands by the Dutch.
+It ceased to exist at some point in the 1940’s, when the chateaux petitioned for change saying the term Bas Medoc placed them at a commercial disadvantage.
+Prior to being known as Bas Medoc, the area was called little Holland, due to the fact that those vineyards were the most heavily dredged and drained Bordeaux swamp lands by the Dutch.
 This took place at the same the time when much of the marshland was drained in the 17th century.
-Prior to that, the area was not fit for agriculture.
+Prior to draining of the region, the area was not fit for agriculture.
 Today, the wines from Bas Medoc are listed simply as Medoc on the label.
-The term Medoc can be a little difficult to follow for some consumers.
+Now you know why the term Medoc can be a little difficult to follow for some consumers.
 The majority of the terroir in the Meooc is inferior to much of the soil that is found in the Haut Medoc.
 That is not to say that you cannot find a few very good in the Medoc, because you can.
 And because the appellation is not prestigious, most of those wines can be found for attractive prices.The best wines from the Medoc come from vineyards located closest to the river.
 Back to the Haut Medoc, the subject at hand.